Skip to main content

 EndpointRegionUse case

-Both endpoints use the same codebase, authentication, and billing.
-The only difference is where translation processing happens.
+Both endpoints use the same codebase, authentication and billing.
+The EU endpoint routes translation processing through EU regions.

 Encryption